-- Current approval: GDP - Initial planning stage, field assessments scheduled for snow-free 2024 and 2025 - Scheduled for 2025/26 and 2026/27 operations - o 13 blocks, 732ha - The area is accessed from Burnt Timber Gas Plant Road, multiple road dispositions, and Stud Creek Road - Watercourse buffers are laid out on all watercourses as per the OGR.
+- Current approval: GDP - Field assessments completed in 2024. - Scheduled in AOP for 2025/26 operations - o 7 blocks, 350ha - Area partially operated in 2024/25 season.
+A portion of this harvested volume is scheduled for log haul in 2025/26. - The area is accessed from Burnt Timber Gas Plant Road, multiple road dispositions, and Stud Creek Road - Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible, location and structure to be determined during field assessments. - Wildlife zones in this area include Key Wildlife Biodiversity Zone and Secondary Grizzly Bear Zone.
 WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are several designated trails overlapping with harvest plans (blocks and roads), mitigation work to continue throughout operations.
 Standard trail management applies; trail marked with safety signage, trail use maintained where possible throughout operations, impacted trail restored following operations. - Access control to be maintained/placed off publicly accessible roads and designated trails to maintain temporary road condition.